Features Pricing Docs Blog Try Demo Log In Sign Up

 If you're interested in a fuller comparison of Playwright and Puppeteer for screenshots, I covered both tools in detail in my Node.js screenshot guide.

 Playwright and Puppeteer work great when you're running a browser locally or on CI.
-But if you need element screenshots in a production backend — handling user requests, generating previews, archiving pages — a headless browser on your server starts causing problems.
-Memory usage, timeouts, zombie processes.
+But if you need element screenshots in a production backend — handling user requests, generating previews, archiving pages — a headless browser on your server starts causing problems: memory usage, timeouts, zombie processes.
 I went through all of that while building screenshotrun.

 cURL: